 - Scraped or spun content from other sites

-Doorway pages (pages created purely to rank for a keyword, redirecting
+- Doorway pages (pages created purely to rank for a keyword, redirecting to different content)

 How to fix it: